MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 A managed image name and resource group is still required to upload the completed image to even though you are saving the image to the shared gallery at the same time.

-Full Packer script for shared image
+Full Packer template for shared image
 <script src="https://gist.github.com/MatthewJDavis/2555ea2f0ae55d588247e6060daff6c3.js"></script>

 ### Sharing with the image gallery